 3.10 regardless of specification, any modifications and accessories that are not reasonably associated with your ASSET and its typical usage;

-3.11 anything covered by the manufacturer’s warranty; and/or
+3.11 anything covered by any manufacturer’s warranty, purchase agreement or service contract;

 The premium to cover your ASSET is based on the number of calendar days on which you have active cover during a month.
 Cover must be switched on in the JaSure App for your ASSET to be covered.

 So, when you switch on cover for your ASSET, you are covered for that ASSET from the time when you switch on cover.
 You will receive a Policy Schedule to confirm the date and time when cover for the ASSET started.

 When you switch off cover for your ASSET, you are no longer covered for that ASSET from the time when you switch off cover.
 You will receive a Policy Schedule to confirm the date and time when cover for the ASSET ended.

 Your Policy remains in effect so you can switch on cover again in the future.